 Try avoiding a plastic straw if you are able to sip your drink directly from the bottle/cup.
 Better yet, opt for paper straw options wherever possible.
 Alternatively, invest in reusable straws.

 Reusable straws made out of paper are biodegradable and therefore, way more sustainable and at the same time, provide the same amount of value as a plastic straw.

 Packaging at supermarkets is mostly still monopolized by plastic.
 While we understand that shopping with zero-waste is not always possible or accessible, one way to help prevent this is to firstly use sustainable totes/ reusable shopping bags to carry your items.

 Furthermore, try looking for options that allow refilling of food containers and choose to purchase fruits and vegetables that are loose rather than wrapped in plastic.
 Moreover, an overall mindset of purchasing only those products that you “need” over what you “want”, can help with decreasing wastage.

-Advantages of using aluminium foil is that not only it is reusable, but it also keeps the food fresh.
+The advantage of using aluminum foil is that not only it is reusable, but it also keeps the food fresh.
 This also helps you to have healthy food even if it is from one or two days before.
-Incase of plastic film rolls,
+In the case of plastic film rolls,

 Avoid Chewing Gum